 Mark suggested you should figure on spraying fifteen gallons per acre.
 Think about how much acreage you need to spray, and how much time it takes to refill your tank.
 That can help you decide what size will actually work best for your needs.
 You might want to get a larger tank, simply to cut the time it takes doing the refills, especially if you have a fairly large area to cover in one day.

 Want to learn about the newest, most unique sprayer tanks on the market?
-Check out the Land Champ tank series that hug the back of your tractor.
-Safer on hills, plus lots of other safety and convenience features.
+Safer on hills, plus lots of other safety and convenience features, the Land Champ sprayers hug the back of your tractor.
+You can view them here: 200 Gallon Sprayer, 100 Gallon Sprayer,50 Gallon Sprayer.